-- Continued strong economic growth has helped Cambodia become the 15th fastest growing economy in the world.
-In 2016 it attained Lower Middle-Income (LMI) status and has reduced aid dependency from 16.3% of GNI in 1995 to 3.9% by 2016.2 - Although there has been a drop in the poverty rate from 47.8% in 2007 to 13.5% in 2014 a majority of Cambodians still fall into either the "poor" or "vulnerable" category.
+- Continued strong economic growth has helped Cambodia become the 15th fastest • Although the agricultural sector was growing economy in the world.
+In 2016 it growing at a fast rate between 2006 and attained Lower Middle-Income (LMI) status 2012 (4.7%), its growth has substantially and has reduced aid dependency from slowed.
+With approximately 70% of 16.3% of GNI in 1995 to 3.9% by 2016.2 the population engaged in agriculture, stakeholders across the spectrum expressed • Although there has been a drop in the concerns that continued slow-growth will poverty rate - from 47.8% in 2007 to 13.5% in negatively impact poverty reduction or 2014 - a majority of Cambodians still fall into reverse progress. - either the "poor" or "vulnerable" category.
 The sharpest reduction in poverty occurred between 2007 and 2009 and took place predominantly in rural areas.
-Despite this progress, there continues to be a rural-urban divide, with rural poverty rates remaining roughly seven times higher than urban rates.3
+Despite this progress, there continues to be a rural-urban divide, with rural poverty rates remaining roughly seven times higher than urban rates.